|Rating: || 8 (68 votes) Vote here|

 |Review: ||Genuinely creepy Read more (3 in total)|

 |When: ||August 1992|

-Note: For several years, this novel (along with several others) was available as a free downloadable e-book from the BBC Doctor Who site, however it was removed in late 2010.
+Note: Also available as an audio adaptation.
+For several years, this novel (along with several others) was available as a free downloadable e-book from the BBC Doctor Who site, however it was removed in late 2010.

 Ace has never known the Doctor so withdrawn and melancholic.
 He is avoiding her company, seeking solace in the forgotten rooms and labyrinthine passages of his ancient time machine.

 Perhaps he will find the peace he yearns for on his favourite planet, Earth, in the second half of the twentieth century — in the isolated village of Crook Marsham, to be precise, in 1968, the year of peace, love and understanding.

 But one by one the villagers are being killed.
 The Doctor has to act, but for once he seems helpless, indecisive, powerless.

 What are the signals from space that are bombarding the radio telescope on the moor?
 What is the significance of the local legends from the Civil War?
 And what is the aeons-old power that the Doctor is unable to resist?